-Rec Prep: ENG 21 and ENG 22 or ENG 24 with a grade of C or better, or equivalent.
-BUSN 121 or BUSN 123 or BUS 101 or equivalent
+Rec Prep: ENG 22 or ENG 24 with a grade of C or better, or equivalent; BUS 101 or equivalent.

-HIT 171 Introduction to Medical Records, Health Information Management (HIM) Law, and Ethics (3)
+HIT 171 Health Data, Information, Law, and Ethics (3)

 Introductory course into medical records which integrates all phases of the records management cycle while complying with state and federal regulations and laws.
-Topics include: privacy and access laws, release of medical information, e-discovery, privacy and security audits; Health Insurance Portability and Accountability Act (HIPAA); American Recovery and Reinvestment Act (ARRA); and The Patient Protection and Affordable Care Act (PPACA) and the impact on health information.
-(Formerly BUSN 171)
+Topics include: privacy and access laws, release of medical information , e-discovery, privacy and security audits; Health Insurance Portability and Accountability Act (HIPAA); American Recovery and Reinvestment Act (ARRA); and The Patient Protection and Affordable Care Act (PPACA) and the impact on health information.